Congratulations graduates

 Regalia

-If you are wearing VIU regalia, hopefully you have ordered your regalia by now.
 VIU regalia is rented online from Gaspard in Winnipeg.
-Place your order before May 3.
+Place your order before the deadline (2024 order deadline to be confirmed).

 If you plan to wear your own Indigenous, Métis or Inuit regalia, please email us at Convocation@viu.ca to let us know.
-That way, we’ll know not to worry if we don’t see your name on Gaspard’s regalia ordering list.
+That way, we won't worry if we don’t see your name on Gaspard’s regalia ordering list.
 Questions about Indigenous/Métis/Inuit regalia may be directed to Jennifer Christoffersen at Services for Aboriginal Students: Jennifer.Christoffersen@ viu.ca or 250.740.6510.

-The last day to order regalia online is May 3.
+The last day to order regalia online for Convocation 2024 is to be confirmed.
 Gaspard cannot take orders after this date.
-Between May 4 to 12, late orders may be placed through the Campus Store.
-Contact Campus-Store@viu.ca.

-Your VIU regalia will be available at the Campus Store starting Friday, June 16.
+Your VIU regalia will be available at the Campus Store (pick-up date to be confirmed).

 When you pick up your VIU regalia, please make sure you receive all that you ordered.
 All students should pick up a mortarboard cap/tassel and black gown.
 If you are graduating with a bachelor's or master's degree, you should also pick up the appropriate coloured hood.
 If you are graduating with an advanced diploma, post-degree diploma, graduate diploma or graduate certificate, you should pick up the appropriate coloured stole.